 While Verizon hasn’t officially named Atlanta, Boston, or New York City as 5G network recipients, the company has previously dropped clues regarding plans in at least two of those cities.
 It has conducted commercial 5G tests and set up a 5G incubator in New York City, as well as announcing collaborative 5G media partnerships there.
 Former Verizon CEO Lowell McAdam also hinted at Boston last May.
 And rivals AT&T and Sprint have both announced 5G plans for Atlanta.

-Verizon says that the new concepts will enable it to “be the first to introduce 5G technology to classrooms across the U.S.,” and expects evolved versions of the projects to roll out in Verizon Innovative Learning schools in fall 2019.
+Verizon says the new concepts will enable it to “be the first to introduce 5G technology to classrooms across the U.S.” and expects evolved versions of the projects to roll out in Verizon Innovative Learning schools in fall 2019.
 The carrier hasn’t yet announced the specific 5G-ready hardware that will be used in any of the projects.